Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Results

 \subsection{DOAI 2019 Challenge Results}

-DOTA-v1.5 has been used to hold the Challenge-2019 on ODAI in conjunction with CVPR 2019 (DOAI 2019)\footnote{\url{https://captain-whu.github.io/DOAI2019/}}.
+DOTA-v1.5 was first used to hold the DOAI Challenge-2019 in conjunction with CVPR 2019\footnote{\url{https://captain-whu.github.io/DOAI2019/}}.
 There were 173 registrations in total, 13 teams submitted valid results on the OBB Task, and 22 teams submitted valid results on the HBB Task.
-Finally, team $USTC-NELSLIP$~\cite{APE} from University of Science and Technology of China received first place in OBB Task and second place in the HBB Task.
-The team $pca\_lab$~\cite{li2019learning} from Nanjing University of Science and Technology received first place in the HBB Task and second place in the OBB Task.
-We list the top 3 results of the challenge for the OBB and HBB tasks in Tab.~\ref{doai_2019_results}.
-The detailed leaderboards for OBB and HBB tasks can be found on the DOAI 2019 website\footnote{\url{https://captain-whu.github.io/DOAI2019/results.html}}, including team information such as members, institute and methods used.
-Note that the top results are an ensemble of different models.
-However, $pca\_lab$~\cite{li2019learning} reported one single model and achieved 74.9 in OBB mAP and 77.9 in HBB mAP.
-Data augmentations such as multi-scale training, testing and rotation training are adopted.
-Our best model with the same data augmentation is 76.43 in OBB mAP and 77.24 in HBB mAP as shown in Tab.~\ref{data_augmentation_ablation}.
-Ours is higher in OBB mAP and comparable in HBB mAP.
+The detailed leaderboards for the two tasks can be found on the DOAI Challenge-2019 website\footnote{\url{https://captain-whu.github.io/DOAI2019/results.html}}, and the top 3 results are listed in Tab.~\ref{doai_2019_results}.
+Notice that most of these results have been achieved by using an ensemble of detection models, except~\cite{li2019learning} which used a single model and reported $74.9$ and $77.9$ in terms of mAP on the OBB and HBB tasks, respectively.
+Both in the training and testing phase, multi-scaling and rotation strategies were used for data augmentations.
+With the same settings, our single model~\cite{RoITransformer} achieved 76.43 and 77.24 in terms of mAP on the OBB and HBB tasks respectively, as shown in Tab.~\ref{data_augmentation_ablation}, which was the best results reported on the OBB task.